adamsilver/fdpb/registration.md

 https://www.smashingmagazine.com/2015/12/passphrases-more-user-friendly-passwords/

-## Why should they complete the form/provide information
+## Why should they complete the form

-- Reasons to complete the task

-- Some forms make it obvious why they should complete the task.
-Some are less so.
-With a registration form it might well be important.
-So we should say as much.

-- Why should the user register
+When we decide to put any form in front of users we should first ask ourselves why.
+If it's compelling to us, the hope is that it's compelling for users.
+For example, our registration form could help users buy faster next time, or track their order, or get 10% off their next order.
+Whatever it is, we should be telling users why and explaining the benefits to them.

 ## Field types